nesi/support-docs/docs/NeSI_Service_Subscriptions/Overview/What_is_a_Subscription?.md

 class="fabric-editor-annotation">provides you with:</span>

 -   Managed entitlements on NeSI's HPC platform for your research projects and programmes.
-This includes access to:
+This ../../../ access to:

     -   high-capacity CPUs, GPUs and high memory nodes